 - Gimmelwald: another peacefull small Swiss town perched above the Lauterbrunnen Valle

-For full details on visiting Schilthorn and exploring Interlaken’s mountainside, please check out our post:
+For full details on visiting Schilthorn and exploring Interlaken’s mountainside, please check out this post:

 Time in Zermatt | 1 night, 1 full day